 Photo by Simone Marques

 A multi-instrumentalist, Dreyer is in great demand as a sideperson.
 She has performed with noted musicians such as pianist Dom Salvador, with whom she performed in Rio de Janiero at the Copafest, Antonio Adolfo, Marcos Silva, Dr. Billy Taylor, Walter Bishop Jr., Danny Seraphine's BadAss Rockin Big Band, Mel Lewis, Robert Palmer, Nnenna Freelon, Lea Delaria, Leny Andrade, Portinho, Helcio Milito, saxophonist/author James McBride, as well as many others.
 She has toured Cyprus with the Broadway show Five Guys Named Moe, performed in the national tour of the Duke Ellington tribute Hit Me With a Hot Note which featured Marilyn McCoo and Billy Davis Jr., as well as performing in the on stage band of the award winning musical Hot and Sweet at The New York Musical Theatre Festival.
 Dreyer has also appeared with various ensembles at Carnegie Hall, the Hollywood Bowl, the Village Vanguard, 7th Ave.
 South, S.O.B.’s, the Hartford Jazz Festival, and the Savannah Jazz Festival, the Vail Jazz festival, as well as tours of Europe and Japan.
-Laura recently performed at The First Annual International Choro Festival in New York City, Birdland Social Club and The Sound Room in the San Francisco Bay Area, Tula's Jazz Club in Seattle, WA, Christo's in Salem, OR, An Die Musik Live in Baltimore, MD, and Twins Jazz in Washington DC.
+Laura has performed at The Annual International Choro Festival in New York City, Birdland Social Club and The Sound Room in the San Francisco Bay Area, Tula's Jazz Club in Seattle, WA, Christo's in Salem, OR, An Die Musik Live in Baltimore, MD, and Twins Jazz in Washington DC.

 Dreyer has a Bachelor of Arts degree from SUNY Empire State College, where she received a SUNY Chancellor's Award for Student Excellence, and was also a scholarship student at the acclaimed Berklee College of Music.
 Dreyer studied with noted music educators Andy McGee, Joe Viola, and John LaPorta.
 In addition, she took private lessons with saxophone greats Joe Henderson and Joe Lovano, composers Lyle Mays and Jim McNeely, and jazz pianist Dennis Kaufman.
 The National Endowment for the Arts awarded Laura three grants: one in performance and two in professional jazz study/composition.
 She participated in the BMI Jazz Composer's Workshop conducted by composer/trombonist Bob Brookmeyer.
 Four of her songs have received honorable mention in Billboard Magazine's songwriting contests.
 Additionally, Laura was awarded two grants from The Lower Manhattan Cultural Council to produce a live concert which featured The New York Brazilian Jazz Funk Project.